 There is a new PA Guidebook available and it can be found www.paonlineguidebookwales.co.uk.

 This online resource aims to provide anyone who is either already working as a Personal Assistant in social care or thinking of joining the profession with an up-to-date and accessible way to learn more about the role of the PA, gain awareness of the key issues PAs face and access sources of further information, learning and support.

-The Rowan Organisation has a small team of Independent Living Advisers; Jan, Fiona, Jacqui, Gail and Mandy, who provide support across Conwy, Gwynedd, Denbighshire and beyond.
+The Rowan Organisation has a small team of Independent Living Advisers; Jan, Jacqui, Mandy and Hannah, who provide support across Conwy, Gwynedd, Denbighshire and beyond, along with our North Wales Direct Payments Manager Gail.
 The project is overseen by Karen Smith, our Deputy Chief Executive, who also lives in North Wales.

 Between us, the team has a wealth of knowledge and experience and our aim is to provide you with high quality information and support with regards to Direct Payments and how you can use them to achieve your outcomes.

 We have compiled an extensive information pack which can be provided bilingually or in other preferred formats and we complement this with additional resources and support to help you to understand about Direct Payments and how they can be beneficial to you.
 We also provide support with practical tasks including the completion of associated paperwork, recruiting new staff and of course, ongoing support to become, and continue to be, a good employer.
 We work closely with the locally based payroll and managed accounts staff to ensure that these services are also tailored to your individual requirements, should you choose to access them, and that communication between us all is effective.